Xray0302/Xray0302.github.io/_pages/about.md

 </div>

 # 🔥 News
-- *2024.7*:I will join CUHK on 1st Aug as a PhD student, which is expected to take 4 years.
+- *2024.7*:I will join CUHK on 1st Aug as a PhD student.
-- *2024.6*:I successfully obtained the Master's degree in Mechanical Engineering and graduated from HUST.
+- *2024.6*:I graduated from HUST and obtained the master's degree in Mechanical Engineering.
 - *2023.12*:Welcome!
-I have built an academic personal homepage to introduce myself.
+I have built a personal homepage.